openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is also important to note that anyone who possesses a valid pre-authorization_code would be able to receive a VC from the Credential Issuer.
 Implementers MUST implement mitigations most suitable to the use-case.

 One such mechanism defined in this specification is the usage of PIN.
-If in the Credential Offer the Credential Issuer indicated that the PIN is required, the User is requested to type in a PIN sent via a channel different that the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.
+If in the Credential Offer the Credential Issuer indicated that the PIN is required, the End-User is requested to type in a PIN sent via a channel different that the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.

 For more details and concrete mitigations, see (#security_considerations_pre-authz-code).